High-order Phase Transition in Random Hypergrpahs: Proof of the main theorem

-Although the output of components does not depend on the way how to select $S_0$ and $S$, the analysis often prefers one way to another.
-Many papers studying the phase transition in random graphs use Breadth-first Search and treat $\l$ as a queue.
+Many papers studying the phase transition in random graphs use the Breadth-first Search and treat $\l$ as a queue.
 Here we treat $\l$ as a stack (in last-in first-out order).
-This is a variation of Depth-first Search.
+This is a variation of the Depth-first Search.
 It is slightly different from the Depth-first Search used by Krivelevich and Sudakov in \cite{KS}, where the live set always forms a path.
 Here we still have a unique path $\P$ from $S_0$ to the last visited $s$-set $S$ in the Depth-first Search tree.
-The neighbors of every node in $\P$ are already explored; thus the nodes in $\P$ are in $\D$.
+The neighbors of every node in $\P$ are already explored.
+Thus the nodes in $\P$ are in $\D$.
 The live nodes (elements in $\l$) are children of some node in $\P$.